christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/gadget/apm-6-matryoshka-cluster-charge.md

 +++

 The "Matryoshka" cluster charge is a breaching charge that is designed to inflict significant damage to hostiles within the room that is being breached.
-When detonated, the device propels multiple black puck shaped explosive grenades into the room from where it was mounted.
+When detonated, the device propels multiple black puck shaped explosive grenades into the room from where it was mounted.<!--more-->

 ## Usage